harshitpaunikar1/small-team-devops-delivery-pipeline/.github/project-buildup-history.md

 - Task summary: Quick follow-up: the variable names were inconsistent so cleaned those up across the notebook before calling it done.
 - Deliverable: Cleaner than this morning's version.
+## 2023-06-08 - Day 6: Architecture

+- Task summary: Ended up revisiting this in the evening — wrapped a repeated block in a helper function since it showed up three times.
+- Deliverable: Cleaner than this morning's version.